- Assynt Wood

 Chris Goodman has been making and selling his own unique hand-carved wood utensils in Assynt since 2013.

-He has a workshop in the Tin Bothy at Glencanisp, but it is not open to the public.
+He had a workshop in the Tin Bothy at Glencanisp, until 2021.

 Chris also runs woodcarving courses through the Coigach Assynt Living Landscape Partnership and Assynt Leisure.